ihsan92UM/Project-work/Programming Guides/programming_setup_Nucleo-U545RE-Q.md

 ![Create New Application](../Graphics/stm32.png)

-after this select finish and give the program a name
+After this select `Next` and give the program a name.

 ![Application_name](../Graphics/stm32_start.png)

 Click `finish`.

-it will open a board specific software selection , just click OK, if all needed, else deselect.
+It will open a board specific software selection , just click `OK` , if all needed, else `Untick`.
 Now it will open a `.ioc` file, where we can setup the peripherals for the program.
-This is highly specific for the Program itself.
+This is highly specific for the individual Program.

 ![ioc](../Graphics/ioc.png)